Dan Auerbach: Robert Finley

 In 2017, blues musician Robert Finley got connected with Auerbach, and the pair released an original soundtrack for the graphic novel Murder Ballads, published by z2 Comics.
 Shortly after the release of the Murder Ballads soundtrack, Billboard announced that Finley would be releasing a full-length album produced and co-written by Auerbach.

 The album, Goin' Platinum!, was released on Auerbach's Easy Eye Sound (Nonesuch Records) on December 8, 2017.
 The following year Finley joined Auerbach's Easy Eye Sound Revue tour.

 In 2021, Finley announced the album Sharecropper's Son, to be released May 21, 2021 on Easy Eye Sound.
 The album is autobiographical in nature, and centers on Finley's upbringing on a crop share in Louisiana, and was produced by Auerbach.

 Awards and honors

 The Black Keys' 2010 album, Brothers, won three Grammy awards.
-At the 2013 Grammy Awards, Auerbach won the award for Producer of the Year, Non-Classical.
+At the 2013 Grammy Awards, Auerbach won the award for Producer of the Year, Non-Classical, for work on The Black Keys album El Camino, as well as those of Dr. John and Hacienda.
+Auerbach was nominated three further times in 2020, 2021 and 2023.

 Also at the 2013 Grammy Awards, Auerbach won the award for Best Rock Song for his song "Lonely Boy", Best Rock Performance for "Lonely Boy", and Best Rock Album for El Camino.

 In 2010, he joined the 9th annual Independent Music Awards judging panel to assist independent musicians' careers.